Ryan Gravenberch Transfer: Conflicts, Promises, and Liverpool’s Potential Triumph

 But it takes more than that to survive in the FC Bayern shark tank.
 Confidence, support, patience.
 Gravenberch had too little of all that.
 Not helpful: his unsettled surroundings, which strengthened his dissatisfaction instead of motivating him.

-His many interviews, in which he repeatedly complained about his role, were unsurprisingly perceived internally as unfortunate and unprofessional.
+His many interviews, in which he repeatedly complained regarding his role, were unsurprisingly perceived internally as unfortunate and unprofessional.
 Those responsible also registered that his advisors started looking for a club early on.
 The first contact with Liverpool was in February.
 Back then, Gravenberch was already telling people in the dressing room that he would like to change.
 Winner mentality is something else!
 Other players in this age group – Jamal Musiala, Mathys Tel and Alphonso Davies – have them, Ryan Gravenberch not (yet).

 And yet FC Bayern has to put up with the accusation that it is partly to blame for this misunderstanding.